 When a person makes the commitment to learn trading, one of the first (and most important steps) in this process is learning a method that is proven to produce results over the long term.
-After that, he must work hard to master it.
+After that, he must be committed to mastering it.
 Secondarily, a trader has to choose which asset class is best suited for what he wants to achieve.
 In deciding, the personality and risk profile of the individual also has to be taken into consideration.

 For shorter term trading (also known as day trading) stocks are the most familiar to the general public, largely because of the media coverage they receive, and because of the popularity they achieved in the late nineties during the tech boom.
 Stocks can be a good trading vehicle as they provide lots of versatility because of the wide diversity of companies available to trade, and the fact that share the size can be adjusted to accommodate every risk level.
 The only drawback (and this can be big for some) is that trading stocks for the short-term is the most capital intensive of all the asset classes.
 For a pattern day trading account the minimum required balance is $25,000 and the intra-day leverage is four-to one, which means with the minimum balance you get $100,000 worth of buying power.